CloudCannon/documentation/_editing/1_jekyll.md

 **Simple Editing** - Jekyll has no easy way for non-technical users to update content themselves.
 With CloudCannon non-technical users can manage all content on their websites.

-**Jekyll builds in the cloud** - Jekyll sites are normally compiled locally and then uploaded to a webserver.
+**Jekyll builds in the cloud** - Jekyll sites are normally compiled locally and then uploaded to a web server.
 This requires setting up a ruby environment to run Jekyll.
 Users that wish to avoid setting up this environment can use CloudCannon to build Jekyll sites in the cloud.

 #### Jekyll Version